 Beavers in Fish Creek Provincial Park

-Beavers are an important member of the wildlife community in Fish Creek Provincial Park, and the lack of natural predators in this 3,300-acre park surrounded by urban development makes it attractive to these furry, semi-aquatic mammals.
+Beavers are an important member of the wildlife community in Fish Creek Provincial Park, and the lack of natural predators in this 3,300-acre urban park makes it attractive to these furry, semi-aquatic mammals.

-You may have seen signs of beavers in Fish Creek Provincial Park including felling of poplar and aspen trees and flooding of pathways, but did you know that beavers bring many important benefits to the ecosystem?
+You may have seen signs of beavers in Fish Creek Provincial Park including felling of poplar and aspen trees and building of dams, but did you know that beavers bring many important benefits to the ecosystem?

 - Decrease the risk and costs of regional flooding and erosion.

 - Pool water, allowing sediment to settle out before water continues downstream.

 - Create unique habitat for a diversity of plants, insects, amphibians, fish, songbirds, waterfowl and mammals.